 Many of the matcha health benefits touted online stem from these chemical properties above.
 Because these chemical properties appear to yield certain positive health effects, the logic goes that consuming matcha will give you these same health benefits.

 However, we must understand that scientists are still mostly uncertain about the exact health benefits of such compounds.
 For example, research shows some positive correlation between antioxidants and cancer prevention.
-But even the researchers may not be sure as to how and why this correlation exists.
+However, the exact reasons behind why this correlation exists might not have been studied in any great detail.

 Much of the studies cited by matcha marketers fall into this category.
 There is a positive correlation with only a limited understanding of how and why this is so.
 While it is very encouraging to hear such claims, we should subject them to a healthy dose of scrutiny for these reasons.